aeliant/wirecamel/README.md

                                                         ||_  \\|_  \\_
                                                         '--' '--'' '--'

+## Warning
+Documentation is not yet finished.
+Fell free to contact me until it's written.

 ## Introduction
 Wirecamel is a Python based project aimed to automate the use of SSL Split in an IoT security auditing context and help retrieve human readable data.